Are cameras in EMS worth it?

 There are three main types of cameras, and pros and cons to using each one

 Updated March 4, 2016

 Cameras in EMS are coming; when, how and why are the bigger questions.
 Cameras have serious pros and cons.
 This double-edged sword is honed razor-sharp, so we need to understand and discuss the larger issues.

-Let’s take a look at the three major types of cameras and what they are used for.
+Here are the three major types of cameras and what they are used for in EMS.